sap-tutorials/sap-build-apps/tutorials/codejam-events-process-1-bah/codejam-events-process-1-bah.md

 ![SAP Build Process Automation API package](build4.png)

-There are both OData and plain REST APIs for performing a variety of actions: trigger a process, view the context of process instances, execute rules and much more.
+There are both OData and plain REST APIs for performing a variety of actions: trigger a process, view the context of process instances, execute rules, and much more.